Symbol1/BlueWaters-RM64/README.md

 * > `rm71square`

-  From RREF-signature polynomial of RM32 we want to the pivot-signature polynomial of RM64.
+  From RREF-signature polynomial of RM32 we want to compute the pivot-signature polynomial of RM64.
   The computation is like computing the square of the polynomial.
-  Since we devide the polynomial into 311 *sub*polynomials, it suffices to compute the product of any two *sub*polynomials.
+  Since we divide the polynomial into 311 *sub*polynomials, it suffices to compute the product of any two *sub*polynomials.
   The resulting files are called `rm64pivot123x234.txt` or so.
   See the @@@@@@ part.